scalalandio/chimney/CONTRIBUTING.md

  * [Scala 3 macros documentation](https://docs.scala-lang.org/scala3/guides/macros/macros.html)
  * [EPFL papers](https://infoscience.epfl.ch/search?ln=en&as=1&m1=p&p1=macros&f1=keyword&op1=a&m2=p&p2=scala&f2=&op2=a&m3=a&p3=&f3=&dt=&d1d=&d1m=&d1y=&d2d=&d2m=&d2y=&rm=&action_search=Search&sf=title&so=a&rg=10&c=Infoscience&of=hb)

-Very basic introduction can be found in [design doc](DESIGN.md).
-From then on we suggest looking at tests, and using `.enableMacrosLogging` to see how some branches are triggered.
+Very basic introduction can be found in [design doc](DESIGN.md) and in the [Under the hood](https://chimney.readthedocs.io/en/stable/under-the-hood/) section of the documentation.
+From then on we suggest looking at tests, and using`.enableMacrosLogging` to see how some branches are triggered.
 If still at doubt, you can ask us on GH discussions.

 ## Contributing to the documentation